Maarten Ducrot

-Maarten Ducrot (born 8 April 1958, in Vlissingen) is a Dutch former professional road bicycle racer, and currently a cycling reporter for the Dutch television.
+Maarten Ducrot (born 8 April 1958) is a Dutch former professional road bicycle racer, and currently a cycling reporter for the Dutch television.
+He is the great-grandson of Auguste-Alexandre Ducrot.

 Biography

 Ducrot rode the Tour de France five times, of which he finished four times.
 In his first Tour in 1985, he won the 9th stage.
 After the Tour, he was given the combativity award.
 He also competed in the team time trial event at the 1984 Summer Olympics.

 Ducrot ended his professional cycling career in 1991, after which he worked as organisation advisor.
 Since 2004, he is a cycling reporter for the Dutch television program Studio Sport.

 In January 2000, on the Dutch TV-show Reporter, he admitted that he had used cortisone and testosterone, as well as Synacthen, "a very bad medicine", and he still regrets using it.
 Ducrot said he used synacthen in 1982 when he was an amateur.